Let’s talk about names like Emma.

 Emma’s strength lies in the name’s ability to be flexible and nickname-proof at the same time.
 I think the same is true for Greta.
 At first glance, Greta is a little girl’s name, charming and innocent.
 But Greta Garbo lends it some serious sophistication.
 And really, any name derived from classic Margaret feels strong.

 It’s impossible to discuss Emma without talking about Jane Austen.
 So maybe it’s inevitable that Jane appears on this list.
 Tailored Jane belongs to accomplished women in many fields.
 Science gives us Jane Goodall.
 History offers Lady Jane, the doomed 9 days’ queen.
+(A fascinating YA novel turned Amazon Prime series is based around an alternate version of her story.)
 Add in activist Jane Addams, folk hero Calamity Jane, a long list of actors, and you’ve just barely scratched the surface.

 With Layla and Lily so popular, lots of names sound like Lyla.
 And yet the name offers so much.